keu/docs/astro/secrets-backend.md

 - An AWS account with the `SecretsManagerReadWrite` policy.
 - A valid AWS Access Key ID and Secret Access Key.

-#### Step 1: Write an Airflow Variable or Connection to AWS Secret Manager
+#### Step 1: Write an Airflow Variable or Connection to AWS Secrets Manager

 To start, add an Airflow variable or connection as a secret to AWS Secrets Manager.
+You will use this secret to test your backend's functionality in Step 3, so it can be either a real or placeholder value.

 Secrets must be formatted such that:

 - Airflow variables are stored in `airflow/variables/<variable-key>`.
 - Airflow connections are stored in `airflow/connections/<connection-id>`.

+For more information on adding secrets to Secrets Manager, see [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html).

-#### Step 2: Set Up Secret Manager Locally
+#### Step 2: Set Up Secrets Manager Locally

 To test AWS Secrets Manager locally, configure it as a secrets backend in your Astro project.